Link Search Menu Expand Document

 Core Layer

-Use Aruba CX switches with sufficient ports of appropriate speeds to service the full bandwidth demands of the campus aggregation layer.
+Use HPE Aruba Networking CX switches with sufficient ports of appropriate speeds to service the full bandwidth demands of the campus aggregation layer.
+A 4:1 oversubscription ratio is typically appropriate between core and access aggregation devices.

-The core layer of the LAN is the most critical part of the campus network and standalone cores.
+The core layer of the LAN is the most critical part of the campus network.
 The core layer reduces network complexity by carrying only routed traffic.
+The collapsed core provides device redundancy and easy connection of network services by using VSX to unify the data plane between switches, while leaving the control plane separate.
 The standalone core uses separate switches, acting independently of one another, with dual ECMP connections to all aggregation switches.
 ECMP is an advanced routing strategy in which next-hop packet forwarding occurs over multiple paths with identical routing metric calculations.

 When considering core topologies, it is important to use point-to-point links because link up/down changes propagate almost immediately to the underlying protocols.
 Topologies with redundant ECMP links are the most deterministic and convergence is measured in milliseconds.